 Jaco

 Jaco Inn is in downtown Jaco.
-Surrounded by a lush Costa Rican garden.
-It’s steps from the beach.
+Surrounded by a lush Costa Rican garden, it’s steps from the beach.
 You can walk to nearby bars, restaurants and nightclubs if you want to party.
 The hostel has a great open-air yoga studio.
 It also holds Jaco’s only micro-roaster coffee shop, Cafe Bohio.
 The rooms are modern and clean.
 It’s the perfect location for partiers and yoga aficionados.

 Tamarindo